mars-college/marsbots_core/README.md

 `"name"`: The name of the bot
 `"token_env"`: The name of the environment variable which contains the discord bot token used to run the bot (Optional) `"command_prefix"`: This will be the prefix used for the bot to respond to commands.
+(Optional) `"intents"`: A list of special intents needed.
+Takes a list, with accepted values "presence" and "members"

 ### Cog File